What is Weddingbee?

 How do I use the Classifieds?

-There are 4 different Classified boards that you may post to:
+There are three types of Classified ads that you may post:

 How can I contact another user?